apache/incubator-heron/site/docs/README.md

 ## Building the Docs

-To build the docs, simply run `gitbook build` in the `site` directory.
-The resulting artifacts are in `site/_book`.
+To build the docs, simply run `gitbook build` in the `site/docs` directory.
+The resulting artifacts are in `site/docs/_book`.
+The `_book` directory is ignored by Git.

 ## Running the Docs Locally

-To run the docs locally, navigate to the `site` directory in the Heron repo and run `gitbook serve`.
+To run the docs locally, navigate to the `site/docs` directory in the Heron repo and run `gitbook serve`.
 This will start up a local web server serving the docs on `localhost:4000`.
 You can specify a different port using the `--port` flag.

 ## Building a PDF